areyesce/ReactApp/README.md

 # ReactApp

-Webpage loads input field that allows a user to search for vehicle details by VIN.
+Webpage loads input field that allows a user to search for vehicle details by VIN number

 After sending query to the NHTSA Public API (vpic.nhtsa.dot.gov/api/) the page displays the YEAR, MAKE, MODEL, and BODY STYLE of the vehicle along with six other vehicle features.